 - Register your business name if necessary.

-If you’re not doing business under your own name, you’ll need to register your fictitious business name in your area of business.
-Some banks will require you to register your business name prior to opening a business bank account and this often requires you to pay a small fee.
+If you’re operating your business under a name different from your own, you’ll need to register your fictitious business name.
+Some banks will require you to register your business name prior to opening a business bank account, and you’ll often be required to pay a small fee.

 Merchant account providers typically feature top-notch security and dedicated resources for your business but are more expensive than third-party website processing.
 Many merchant account providers also require your business to reach a certain threshold of income or transactions before they’ll take your business on.